 Part 2 of 3 on the most important tables in ecommerce

-How does this relate to ecommerce you say?
+How does this relate to ecommerce?
 While it’s not necessary to go the Netflix route, we can all come up with unique tags that describe the types of products you sell in your store.
 From simple tags such as color, gender, product type, and size to more advanced ones like “summer”, “floral”, “luxury” or themed ones such as “anime”, “game of thrones”.
 These can all serve as useful metadata in crafting a useful customer profile and improve customer experience.
 Next, let’s build it up from the basics and take a look at what are the common data types contained in your Product Table.

 A product table typically stores information that describes the product.
 It includes information like title, product type (is it a pair of jeans or a pair of shoes), and other attributes like the color and size, as well as the price and the cost.
 It usually also has some kind of product hierarchy information, also known as consumer decision trees.
 Consumer decision trees represent how shoppers shop when faced with buying decisions and options.